 Diuretics are a type of medication used to treat illnesses that cause fluid retention.
 The main purpose of diuretics is to help the body release those fluids.This is why it’s commonly used to treat the symptoms of diseases like congestive heart failure and kidney failure, which cause dangerous levels of fluid retention.

 Fluid retention can reach critical levels for canines with kidney and heart problems.
 Whether it’s fluid in the lungs or the inability to eliminate toxins through urine, diuretics help the body perform normal functions to force fluid release.

 What Do Diuretics Do for Dogs?

 Diuretics for dogs are actually used for many of the same reasons as for humans.
-Diuretics help manage fluid retention, which prevents the normal release of excess fluids in the body.
+Uses of diuretics includes managing fluid retention, which prevents the normal release of excess fluids in the body.
 Kidney failure, for example, causes disruptions in the ability to produce urine.
 This is where diuretics like Furosemide come in–the medication helps stimulate the kidney so that it produces more urine.

 What Are the Side Effects of Diuretics in Dogs?

-Given that diuretics are commonly used to treat illnesses that affect the heart and kidney, there are a number of important side effects that can result from this drug, including:
+Given that diuretics are commonly used to treat illnesses that affect the heart and kidney, there are a number of important side effects that can result from this drug.
+Effects of diuretics include:

 - Dry mouth